 SPS provides a variety of options for families who would like to have siblings assigned to the same school.
 Some options are guaranteed and some are not.
-A student's designated school is their attendance area school, or a linked school to which the student is assigned because the attendance area school does not have the required special education or ELL services the student needs.
+A student's designated school is their attendance area school, or a linked school to which the student is assigned because the attendance area school does not have the required special education or EL services the student needs.

-- 1. New students who are siblings in the same grade span will start out assigned together at their designated school: - If siblings have different designated schools due to different service needs, the sibling without required special education or ELL service needs can be assigned to the other sibling's school upon request until May 31 (or at the time of enrollment, if later).
+- 1. New students who are siblings in the same grade span will start out assigned together at their designated school: - If siblings have different designated schools due to different service needs, the sibling without required special education or EL service needs can be assigned to the other sibling's school upon request until May 31 (or at the time of enrollment, if later). - 2.
+Siblings in the same grade span who are assigned to different schools: - All siblings receive a tiebreaker priority during Open Enrollment when applying for a school which another sibling currently attends and will attend the following year. - After Open Enrollment through May 31, any student will be assigned to their attendance area school upon request.
+If siblings have different designated schools due to different service needs, the sibling(s) without required special education or EL service needs can be assigned to the other sibling's school upon request until May 31.